az-iar/vue-cart/readme.md

 # Vue Cart

-Simple shopping cart using Vue 2, Vuex, Vue Router.
+Simple shopping cart using Vue 2, Vuex, Vue Router and TailwindCSS.
 Include catalog page, cart page

 How to use:
 1. Clone repo